prismarin-network/prismarin-cli/README.md

 # Prismarin CLI

-Simplify your life when using prismarin services and tools
+Simplify your life when using prismarin scaffolds and tools

 ## Prerequisite